Quincy Community Theatre Instructors

 is a teaching artist from Dayton, Ohio, who has had the pleasure of working with students across the country.
 Memorable teaching experiences have included time with the Missoula Children’s Theater, the Jewish Federation of Greater Dayton, and the Omaha Theater Company.
 Kelsey is also an actor, most recently with the Omaha Theater Company at the Rose Theater, where she performed in A Year with Frog and Toad, Knuffle Bunny, Tarzan, and the world premiere of The Grocer’s Goblin and the Little Mermaid.
 Other favorite credits include Crimes of the Heart (Babe) on the Showboat Majestic, I Love You Because (Diana) with Encore Theatre Company and The Light in the Piazza (Margaret) at Wright State University – for which she was named Best Leading Actress in a Musical by the Dayton City Paper.
 This proud graduate of Wright State University became Quincy Community Theatre’s Head of Education/Director of Student Theatre in January 2015.

-a native of Watertown, WI, was first bitten by the theatre bug while in kindergarten, after seeing a community theatre production of The Wizard of Oz.
+a native of Watertown, WI, was first bitten by the theatre bug while in kindergarten after seeing a community theatre production of The Wizard of Oz.
 He attended Wisconsin Lutheran College in Milwaukee from which he obtained a Bachelor of Arts in Theatre.
-He has gone on to a career in theatre, acting, directing and teaching, and since June 2006 has served as the Director of Student Theatre for Quincy Community Theatre.
-“It is inspiring to know that the work of a community theatre may cause someone from the next generation to fall in love with the performing arts, just as it did to me.”
+He went on to a career in theatre, acting, directing, and teaching.
+In June 2006, Brandon became the Director of Student Theatre for Quincy Community Theatre and was appointed its new Artistic Director in 2014.